George Sfougaras MBA NPQH

-Cultural Geography and History are significant sources of inspiration as well as broader global events at the intersection of politics, geography and religion.
-My current work explores lost histories with the outcomes expressed as paintings, pen and ink drawings, prints or books.
-In the series ‘Personal Maps', I explore how emotions, geography and history can be narrated and 'mapped' within the same piece of work, by combining chronological periods and layers of meaning.
+Cultural Geography and History are significant sources of inspiration as well as broader global events at the intersection of politics, geography, and religion.
+My work explores lost histories with the outcomes expressed as paintings, pen and ink drawings, prints or books.

 Recent Projects and Exhibitions.